Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Technical Overview

-\paragraph{No Parallel Pancakes With Centered Components!} Our starting point is the observation that there is no well-separated 1-D mixture with centered components that matches the first \emph{four} moments of a standard Gaussian.
-This is in contrast to the parallel pancakes example that consists of a $1$-D mixture of $k$ Gaussians matches the first $\Omega(k)$ moments of $N(0,1)$.
+\paragraph{No parallel pancakes with centered components} Our starting point is the observation that there is no well-separated $1$D mixture with centered components that matches the first \emph{four} moments of a standard Gaussian.
+This is in contrast to the parallel pancakes example, which consists of a $1$D mixture of $k$ Gaussians that matches the first $\Omega(k)$ moments of $N(0,1)$.

-\begin{proposition}[No Moment Matching with Centered Mixtures] Let $\sum_{i=1}^k w_i N(0, \sigma_i^2)$ be a mixture of $k$ Gaussians that has second moment $1$ and fourth moment $3$.
-Then $\sigma_i=1$ for all $i \in [k]$. \end{proposition} \begin{proof} Each $N(0, \sigma_i^2)$ has second moment $\sigma_i^2$ and fourth moment $3\sigma_i^4$.
+\begin{proposition}[No moment matching with centered mixtures] Let $\sum_{i=1}^k w_i N(0, \sigma_i^2)$ be a mixture of $k$ Gaussians that has second moment $1$ and fourth moment $3$.
+Then $\sigma_i^2=1$ for all $i \in [k]$. \end{proposition} \begin{proof} Each $N(0, \sigma_i^2)$ has second moment $\sigma_i^2$ and fourth moment $3\sigma_i^4$.
 Then ${\sum_{i=1}^k w_i \sigma_i^2=1}$ and $\sum_{i=1}^k w_i (3\sigma_i^4)=3$, so ${\sum_{i=1}^k w_i \sigma_i^4 = 1=\Paren{\sum_{i=1}^k w_i \sigma_i^2}^2}$, which is only possible if ${\sigma_1^2=\ldots=\sigma_k^2=1}$. \end{proof}

 Of course, this fact does not necessarily imply efficient clusterability.
-In fact, it does not even rule out the existence of two distinct pairs of well-separated centered 1-D mixtures with the same first $\Omega(k)$ moments.
-Nevertheless, we will crucially use this observation's high-dimensional variant in our dimension reduction subroutine.
+In fact, it does not even rule out the existence of two distinct pairs of well-separated centered $1$D mixtures with the same first $\Omega(k)$ moments.
+Nevertheless, we will crucially use this observation's high-dimensional variant.